thinkloop/frigate-star-export/README.md

-# Export Stars/Favorites in Frigate
+# Export All Stars/Favorites in Frigate

 ## Overview